-- Development of high-end components, products with tailored properties or functionalities by innovative surfaces, coatings and interfaces and/or - Innovative process technologies related to interface optimisation, coating development and application and surface modification; - Achieving a positive ecological and energy impact in terms of avoidance of hazardous materials and compounds by developing processes, coating materials, technology and product life cycles following a circular economy strategy; - The proposals should aim at the development of innovative products or technologies based on functionalised surfaces, coatings and interfaces that might have a positive societal impact, on e.g. safety, economics, employment and life quality, etc. - The proposal should demostrate in a convincing way synergies between industry and academia.
+- Availability of high-end components, products with tailored properties or functionalities by innovative surfaces, coatings and interfaces and/or - Innovative process technologies related to interface optimisation, coating development and application and surface modification and/or - Availability of battery cell components for improved battery lifetime, recyclability including minimum health and safety impact. - Achieving a positive ecological and energy impact in terms of avoidance of hazardous materials and compounds by developing processes, coating materials, technology and product life cycles following a circular economy strategy; - The proposals should aim at the development of innovative products or technologies based on functionalised surfaces, coatings and interfaces that might have a positive societal impact, on e.g. safety, economics, employment, life quality, etc.

+The proposal should demonstrate in a convincing way synergies between industry and academia.

-All proposals should address environmental, including reuse, remanufacturing or recycling considerations, social or ethical impacts when relevant.
+All proposals should address environmental aspects, including reuse, remanufacturing or recycling considerations, social or ethical impacts when relevant.
 All proposals should clearly state the Technology Readiness Level (TRL) at the project start and at the project end (see 1.3.).
 The proposals should include a plan for the transition to higher TRLs at a later stage (i.e. beyond the project end date).
-Establishing an industrial advisory board or the participation of one or more companies in the project consortium is encouraged.
-For proposals aiming above TRL 4, industrial partners should be involved in the project consortium.
+Establishing an industrial advisory board or the participation of one or more companies in the project consortium or is encouraged.
+For proposals aiming at TRL 4, industrial partners and at least one project partner, specialised on customer demands, should be involved in the project consortium.

-This topic is targeted at all groups in the innovation chain: basic research, applied research and industrial research and development.
-The topic is particulary suitable for the establishment of a strong collaboration between research entities and SMEs.
-Participation of large enterprises is encouraged e.g. as potential end user of the technology proposed.
+This topic is targeted at all groups in the innovation chain: basic research, applied research, industrial research and experimental development as well as at the end-user industry.
+The topic is particularly suitable for the establishment of a strong collaboration between research entities and SMEs.
+Participation of large enterprises should be considered due to their powerful research units or as potential end users of the technology or of the product proposed.

-Interdisciplinary projects are encouraged and should enable a broader cross-sectorial use.
+Interdisciplinary projects along the value chain are encouraged and should enable a broader cross-sectorial use.

-innovative surfaces, (nano)-coatings, interfaces; advanced coating and surface technologies, structured surfaces.
+Innovative surfaces, functional coatings, thin films, interfaces, interphases; advanced coating and surface technologies, structured surfaces, battery cell components, post Li-ion battery.